music-notation-swift/music-notation-kit/README.md

 ===
 # License
 This library is under the GPLv3 license.
-If you would like to use this library for commercial use, please contact [Kyle Sherman](mailto:kyledsherman@gmail.com) for commercial license information
+If you would like to use this library for commercial use, please contact [Steven Woolgar](mailto:woolie@gmail.com) for commercial license information